 Prostate Cancer Screening: The Risk and Benefits

-The benefits of screening include finding and treating a prostate cancer before it has metastasized outside of the prostate.
+The benefits of screening include finding and treating prostate cancer before it has metastasized outside of the prostate.
 This would prevent not only the comorbidities and shortened expected life-span due to metastatic prostate cancer but would also obviate the need for life-long androgen deprivation therapy and other systemic therapies used to treat metastatic prostate cancer.
 The risks of prostate cancer screening are many and should be discussed with all patients considering screening.
 Bleeding and infectious complications following a prostate biopsy can lead to hospitalizations.
 Men who undergo surgery or radiotherapy can expect issues with erectile, bowel, and urinary dysfunction depending on the actual treatment.
 For those who undergo active surveillance, many will still eventually receive surgery or radiotherapy and some who stay on surveillance experience anxiety related to harboring an untreated cancer.

 Although many sources exist to estimate an individual patient’s risk of aggressive prostate cancer and adverse effects related to treatment, ultimately a complete discussion of the risk benefits includes assessing the patient’s priorities when it comes to prostate cancer screening.